pmietlicki/docker-sogo/README.md

 # SOGo for Docker

-[SOGo](http://www.sogo.nu) is fully supported and trusted groupware server with a focus on scalability and open standards.
+[SOGo](http://www.sogo.nu) is a fully supported and trusted groupware server with a focus on scalability and open standards.
 SOGo is released under the GNU GPL/LGPL v2 and above.

 This Dockerfile packages SOGo as packaged by ubuntu, together with Apache 2 and memcached.